Lee Kun-hee, who made South Korea's Samsung a global powerhouse, dies at 78

 Lee owns 20.76% of the insurance firm and is the biggest individual shareholder of Samsung Electronics with a 4.18% stake.

 The younger Lee served jail time for his role in a bribery scandal that triggered the impeachment of then-President Park Geun-hye.
-The case is on appeal, scheduled to resume on Monday.
+The case, being heard on appeal, is scheduled to resume on Monday.
 A separate trial on charges of accounting fraud and stock price manipulation kicked off this month.

-“With Lee passing, Samsung Group is now facing the biggest governance shakeup since the merger between Cheil Industries and Samsung C&T” in 2015, said Ahn Sang-hee, an expert in corporate governance at Daishin Economic Research Institute.
+"With Lee passing, Samsung Group is now facing the biggest governance shakeup since the merger between Cheil Industries and Samsung C&T" 028260.KS in 2015, said Ahn Sang-hee, a corporate governance expert at Daishin Economic Research Institute.

-It remains unclear how the elder Lee’s three children and his wife will split his wealth, an issue that has led to family feuds at other chaebols in recent years after the death of their patriarchs.
+It remains unclear how the elder Lee’s three children and his wife will split his wealth, an issue that led to family feuds at other chaebols after the deaths of their patriarchs.

 “It has been six years since Lee was hospitalised, so if there is a consensus among the children, Samsung will go through an orderly succession.
 If not, there is a possibility of a feud,” said Park Sang-in, a professor at Seoul National University.